AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 This component allows you to set the text to be announced as well as the **aria-live** level.
 It will transmit the message to screen readers either when it is mounted with a non empty text message or when the text message prop changes!

-In order to fetch the the context from the **getChildContext** function of the parent, it needs to implement an matching **contextTypes**.
+In order to fetch the the context from the **getChildContext** function of the parent, it needs to implement a matching **contextTypes** object.

-We also see that it renders a *null* value as we do not actually want to visually render anything on screen with this component.
+We also see that it renders a *null* value as we do not want to render anything on screen with this component.

-Now we have our fully function messaging system and we can use it (note that the imports are now done from the npm module after publish):
+Now we have our fully function messaging system and we can use it (*note that in the code below the imports are now done from the npm module after publish*):

 {% highlight javascript %}
 import React, { Component } from 'react';